-Puzzle stones derive their name from the fact you can put individual stones together like the pieces of a puzzle.
-Puzzle stones have sockets on some or all of their four sides, which can attach to sockets on adjacent stones.
+Puzzle stones derive their name from the fact that individual stones can be put together like the pieces of a puzzle.
+Puzzle stones have sockets on some or all of their four sides which can attach to sockets on adjacent stones.
 Once linked up, groups of puzzle stones move as a unit.
-You can use these blocks, for example, to build bridges across an abyss or water.
+You can use these blocks, for example, to build bridges across abyss or water.

-When you hit them with a magic wand, puzzle stones behave differently.
+When hit with a magic wand, puzzle stones behave differently.
 If the block of puzzle stones is fully connected (i.e., it has no open sockets), the block immediately starts to explode, stone by stone.
-If the block is not fully connected, the stones in the row or column that you hit shift by one place, either horizontally or vertically.
+If the block is not fully connected, the stones in the row or column that was hit get shifted by one place either horizontally or vertically.

 There's a rare variant of the common puzzle stone that behaves a little differently.
-Its main habitat are the levels of Oxyd 1, and it's recognizable by the color of its pipes, which is orange instead of the usual blue.
-You cannot move these puzzle stones as a unit.
-They behave like the blue puzzle stones do when you hit them with a magic wand: The block explodes if it's fully connected, or you shuffle the touched row or column of the block.
+The main habitat of this are the levels of Oxyd 1, and it's recognizable by the color of its pipes, which is orange instead of the usual blue.
+These puzzle stones cannot be moved as a unit.
+They behave like the blue puzzle stones do when you hit them with a magic wand: the block explodes if it's fully connected, or the touched row or column of the block gets shuffled.